JahdaiF/osticket-prereqs/README.md

 <h1>osTicket - Prerequisites and Installation</h1>
 This lab demonstrates the deployment of osTicket, an open source help desk ticketing system used in real-world IT support environments.<br />
-The focus of this section is on prerequisites and installation, including environment preparation and dependency configuration required to successfully install and run osTicket<br />
+The focus of this section is on prerequisites and installation, including environment preparation and dependency configuration required to successfully install and run osTicket. <br />

 <h2>(Coming Soon) Video Demonstration</h2>